A new Irish Heritage Centre opens on the site of a British Legion club in the Cheetham Hill area of Manchester.

 Irish people who have sought a home over here have brought with them to Manchester the richness of their Irish tradition and culture and in turn have been enriched by the exposure of the many different groups of the people of the greater Manchester area.

-An RTÉ News report by Mike Burns broadcast on 2 November 1986.
+An RTÉ News report broadcast on 2 November 1986.
+The reporter is Mike Burns.